 Extend ArcGIS with SDKs and APIs

-When designing the architecture of ArcGIS systems, the process usually starts with, or builds on a stable foundation of existing, commercial off the shelf (COTS) software.
-These components can be deployed in a variety of ways, configured to support workflows and requirements, and for many systems, these capabilities are sufficient.
-In many designs and systems, however, the option to customize functionality is often considered.
 Some projects and teams might start a design process with a clear idea of the role of software development or customization, where other design processes may highlight the need for customization through the review of requirements or later steps in the design process.
+In either case, a clear approach is important to deciding how, and where to extend ArcGIS.

-• Configure COTS apps to meet your business needs.
-ArcGIS provides many configurable COTS apps that support basic to advanced workflows out of the box.
-Using these apps requires the least effort and the lowest ongoing cost, but can be limited by what configurations are supported.
-ArcGIS COTS Apps include Experience Builder, Story Maps, Dashboards, Field Maps or Survey 123 are all good examples of applications in this category.
+• Configure apps to meet your business needs.
+ArcGIS provides a set of configurable apps that support basic to advanced workflows with straightforward, browser-based configuration experiences.
+Using these apps requires the least effort and the lowest ongoing cost but can be limited by what configurations are supported.
+Apps in this category include Instant Apps, Story Maps, Dashboards, Field Maps or Survey 123.

 • Use low-code app builders.
-Esri offers a variety of app builders, including ArcGIS Experience Builder, StoryMaps, Dashboards, ArcGIS Hub, Enterprise Sites and ArcGIS Instant apps.
-These apps all allow for the configuration of custom HTML and CSS, along with different implementations or profiles of Arcade, and can be used to build carefully tailored, brand-aligned applications that have the look and feel of a fully customized application while retaining the option for quick changes or adjustments to functionality.
-Experience builder also allows for the creation of custom widgets, which can be developed and then made available for use across multiple different applications.
+Esri offers a variety of app builders that include a low-code experience, including ArcGIS Experience Builder, StoryMaps, Dashboards, ArcGIS Hub, Enterprise Sites and ArcGIS Instant apps.
+These apps all allow for the configuration of some degree of custom HTML and CSS, along with different implementations or profiles of Arcade, and can be used to build carefully tailored, brand-aligned applications that have the look and feel of a fully customized application while retaining the option for quick changes or adjustments to functionality.
+Experience Builder also allows for the creation of custom widgets, which can be developed and then made available for use across multiple different applications.

 Common software development motivators and factors